Matanbenami12/Identify_small_objects_SSD/README.md

 In the configuration file, you need to search for all of the PATH_TO_BE_CONFIGURED points and change them.
 You may also want to modify batch size.
 Currently, it is set to 24 in my configuration file.
 Other models may have different batch sizes.
 Finally, you also need to change the checkpoint name/path, num_classes to 1, num_examples to 12, and label_map_path: "training/object-detect.pbtxt"

-It's a few edits, so here is my full configuration file:

 Inside training dir, add object-detection.pbtxt: